 It is recommended that Landowners and Developers contact RCT as early as possible on any proposal, allowing sufficient time before work is to start.
 By doing so, possible issues can be identified and resolved prior to plans reaching an advanced stage, minimising costs to all parties.
 Other benefits include the identification of environmental enhancements which do not necessarily require significant expenditure by the developers and reducing the time required for RCT to make a decision.

 Ordinary Watercourse Guidance notes and the RCT Culverting Policy are available for help.

 An ordinary watercourse is defined as a watercourse that does not form part of a main river.
 This includes streams, drains, culverts, dikes, ditches and passages through which water flows.
-The Environment Agency will continue to consent on Main Rivers and a non- statutory map showing main rivers is available at the Environment Agencys website What's in your back yard ?
+Natural Resources Wales will continue to consent on Main Rivers and a non- statutory map showing main rivers is available at the Natural Resources Wales website Natural Resources Wales flood maps

 What is an ordinary watercourse and what requires consent?

 The Flood and Water Management Act 2010 (FWMA) is more widely drawn than the previous regulations.
 Consent is required for: -